Do you want to create a secure form in WordPress?

 A secure contact form plugin allows you to save form entries securely on your website.
 It also allows you to use secure email methods to deliver your form notifications.

-It comes with a tons of powerful features to secure WordPress forms and protect your website from spam, hacking, and data theft.
+It comes with tons of powerful features to secure WordPress forms and protect your website from spam, hacking, and data theft.

 There is also a free version available called WPForms Lite.
 It is equally secure but has limited features.